-Emtricitabine was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
-In long-term carcinogenicity studies of oral emtricitabine, no drug-related increases in tumor incidence were found in mice at doses up to 26 times the human systemic exposure or in rats at doses up to 31 times the human systemic exposure at the therapeutic dose.1
+Emtricitabine (FTC) was neither mutagenic nor clastogenic in a series of in vitro and animal in vivo screening tests.
+In long-term carcinogenicity studies of oral FTC, no drug-related increases in tumor incidence were found at doses up to 26 times (in mice) or 31 times (in rats) the exposures seen in humans who received the therapeutic dose.1

-No effect of emtricitabine on reproduction or fertility was observed with doses that produced systemic drug exposures (as measured by area under the curve [AUC]) approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1
+FTC had no observable effect on reproduction or fertility at doses that produced systemic drug exposures (as measured by area under the curve [AUC]) that were approximately 60-fold higher in female and male mice and 140-fold higher in male rats than human exposure at the recommended therapeutic dose.1

 Teratogenicity/Adverse Pregnancy Outcomes

 No fetal variations or malformations were observed following maternal FTC doses that produced systemic drug exposures that were 60-fold higher (in mice) or 120-fold higher (in rabbits) than those observed in humans who received the recommended dose.1

 FTC has been shown to cross the placenta in mice and rabbits; the average fetal/maternal drug concentration ratio was 0.4 in mice and 0.5 in rabbits.2